Sakito07/Marito/README.md

 # Unbreakable

-A full‑stack journaling, habit‑tracking, and productivity web application built with Node.js, Express, PostgreSQL on the backend and React + Vite + Tailwind CSS on the frontend.
+A full-stack journaling, habit-tracking, and productivity web application built with Node.js, Express, PostgreSQL on the backend and React + Vite + Tailwind CSS on the frontend.
 Unbreakable helps you build positive daily habits, keep a private journal, track tasks, practice meditation and productivity techniques, and customize your theme.

 ---